Is ArtsBuild a 501(c)(3) nonprofit organization?

 It’s easy to make a gift to ArtsBuild!
 You can make a one-time gift or a recurring monthly sustaining gift at any time using our online donation form.
 Give us a call during business hours at (423) 756-2787 and we can take your gift or pledge over the phone.
 Or simply mail a check to ArtsBuild at 301 E. 11th Street #300, Chattanooga, TN 37403.
 For gifts of stock or if you have a specific question about making a donation, please contact us!
 Our Annual Campaign runs from January 1 through December 31, but we are happy to set up a pledge and a payment plan.

 ArtsBuild provides Mission Support grants each year to eligible arts organizations in Chattanooga and Hamilton County.
 Grantees are selected through a competitive process, with a grant panel review and rating system.
-We currently fund grants to twenty Community Arts Partners.
+We currently fund grants to twenty-one Community Arts Partners.
 ArtsBuild also awards smaller grants through our Community Cultural Connections program on a rolling basis to a wide variety of organizations, nonprofits, and community groups for arts programs, classes, performances, events, and anyone wanting to use the arts to make a difference, build a stronger community, and unite people through the arts.

 ArtsBuild’s Board of Directors approves a budget each year which determines how much will be allocated through our grant-making programs.
 We establish grant panels made up of ArtsBuild Board members and graduates of the Holmberg Arts Leadership Institute to review potential grantees for annual Mission Support and ongoing Community Cultural Connections grants.